 Retrieving customer attributes without involving the API monolith

 Customer attributes are used to create audiences for the experiments.
-For example, the number of box received could be used to display guidance elements to new customers.
+For example, the number of boxes received could be used to display guidance elements to new customers.
 A lot of attributes were available in the API monolith, but after collecting them from the 80+ experiments, we found very few were actually used.

 The following illustration demonstrates the actual usage of customer attributes: